soniacweb/js-bootcamp-movies/README.md

 `
 ```

-Creating the dopdown feature:
+Creating the dropdown feature:

 ```
 const dropdown = document.querySelector('.dropdown')
 const resultsWrapper = document.querySelector('.results')
 ```

-Adding the `is-active` class to the `.dropdown` AFTER we've fetched the data sucessfully in the `onInput` function:
+Adding the `is-active` class to the `.dropdown` AFTER I've fetched the data sucessfully in the `onInput` function:

 `dropdown.classList.add('.is-active') `